catdad/electron-background/README.md

 electronBackground(['.']);

-// you can now exit if you want process.exit();
+// you can now exit if you want, the app will stay running process.exit();
 ```